-GG2 can machine any mil-spec AR-15 or DPMS 308 lower receiver with a pre-milled rear take down well.
-It also accepts 1911 single stack government and Polymer80 PF940C frames.
+GG3 can machine any mil-spec AR-15 or DPMS 308 lower receiver with a pre-milled rear take down well.
+It also accepts 1911 single stack government and Polymer80 specter frames.
 We recommend the lower receivers we sell here.
 Note: you can also program the machine to finish your own custom jobs.
 We cannot currently recommend anodized lowers or frames, but for additional information on anodized lowers please email us at [email protected]

 How much does Ghost Gunner cost?

-The total cost of the machine is $2,000 before shipping is applied.
+The total cost of the machine is $2,100 before shipping is applied.
 We now offer a layaway option.
 Please contact us at [email protected] for more details.

 What end mills does Ghost Gunner use?

-Ghost Gunner uses industry standard ER-11 collets to secure end mills and drill bits.
-Changing tooling is a simple process and full instructions are included.
+Ghost Gunner uses industry standard ER-11 collets, and ships with both 1/4″ and 5/32″ collets.
+Changing end mills is a simple process and full instructions are included.